 Disease and pests: In the late summer and early fall there are white flies!!!!
 Oh yeah, can you say ice cream??

 Additional comments: For ground covers most horticulturist and landscape designers will select L. montevidensis (mostly purple flowers, sometimes white, most of the year) because of its trailing, prostrate habit.
-Note though that there are now many new hybrid cultivars with other flower colors such as yellow and orange that have prostrate trailing habits.
+Note though that there are now many new hybrid cultivars with other flower colors such as red, yellow and orange that have prostrate trailing habits.

 Some common lantana hybrids cultuvars include:

 Lantana sap is poisonous and can irritate human skin.
 Green, unripe fruits can if ingested cause dizziness, weakness, vomiting, cardiac arrhythmia, and even death.

-Invasive alert: Lantana camara has naturalized in moist, warm parts of the continential United States including the lower southeastern United States and Florida to south Texas, coastal southern California and Hawaii where it is considered a pest plant.
+Invasive alert: Lantana camara has naturalized in moist, warm parts of the continential United States including the lower southeastern United States and Florida to south Texas, coastal southern California and Hawaii where it is often considered a noxious weed.